 The shop is situated at Smithbrook Kilns, a small retail estate on the A281 just outside Cranleigh in Surrey.
 This is a dream location to buy a bike – plentiful parking, grassy areas for the kids to play, a restaurant where you can go and have coffee or lunch and think things over, and space to test ride bikes away from traffic.
-We offer you the best advice we can, based on 17 years of experience and an impressive amount of product training received from our high quality suppliers.
+We offer you the best advice we can, based on over 20 years of experience and an impressive amount of product training received from our high quality suppliers.
 We want you to have the best experience possible when you come to shop at Beyond.

 Ian came to us from a world of IT – computers, wires and connectors have given way to bicycles, brakes and wheel components.
 He qualified as a level 2 Cytech mechanic in 2012 and joined us part time to get some experience and decide whether he liked the bicycle world.
 He’s full time this year, and is a valued member of the team, with a great manner with customers and taking huge pride in his work.
 He loves to come out of the workshop and help customers in the showroom, and at last, we have someone who is keen to ride and assist with shop rides.
 As someone who loved to fettle his own bikes, which led to him achieving his Cytech qualification, he has commented that there is a lot to learn from working on other peoples’ bikes.
 The opportunity to work in a shop with other mechanics has been invaluable – sometimes there is no substitute for having “done it before”, and he has now become that voice of experience himself.